CaptainCrowbar/unicorn-lib/unicorn/utf.md

 * `template <typename C> bool` **`is_initial_unit`**`(C c)` _-- Either a single unit or a start unit_

 These give the properties of individual code units.
-Exactly one of the first four functions will be true for any value of `C`.
+Exactly one of the first four functions will be true for any value of the argument.

 ## UTF decoding iterator ##